microsoft/MixedRealityToolkit-Unity/Documentation/SceneSystem/SceneSystemLoadProgress.md

 The `SceneOperationProgress` value is the average of all current async scene operations.
 At the start of a content load, `SceneOperationProgress` will be zero.
 Once fully completed, `SceneOperationProgress` will be set to 1 and will remain at 1 until the next operation takes place.
 Note that only content scene operations affect these properties.

-Note that these properties reflect the state of an *entire operation* from start to finish, even if that operation includes multiple steps:
+These properties reflect the state of an *entire operation* from start to finish, even if that operation includes multiple steps:
 ```
 IMixedRealitySceneSystem sceneSystem = MixedRealityToolkit.Instance.GetService<IMixedRealitySceneSystem>();